tushiqi/MAnorm2/README.md

 ```

-# Differential Analysis
+# Differential and Hypervariable Analyses

 MAnorm2 designs a self-contained system of utility functions for calling
-differential ChIP-seq signals between two biological conditions, each with or
+differential ChIP-seq signals between two or more biological conditions,
-without replicate samples.
-It also devises an ANOVA-like method for
+each with or without replicate samples.
+It also implements a method named
-simultaneously comparing multiple biological conditions.
+HyperChIP for calling hypervariable ChIP-seq signals across samples.
 To be
-noted, this system in MAnorm2 for differential analysis requires the input
+noted, the framework implemented in MAnorm2 for differential and hypervariable
-signal intensities to be normalized but is independent of the specific
+analyses requires the input signal intensities to have been normalized but
+is independent of the specific normalization method.
-normalization procedure.
 This means that any normalization and/or bias
-correction tools could be adapted to the differential analysis system of
+correction tools could be adapted to
 MAnorm2, as long as the resulting signal measurements are suited to be
-modeled by the normal distribution.
+modeled by normal distribution.
 For example, for highly regular samples,
 you might want to perform the normalization based on their *size factors*
 (refer to the `normalizeBySizeFactors` function in MAnorm2 for details).

 Technically, MAnorm2 has implemented an S3 class named "bioCond" for
 grouping ChIP-seq samples belonging to the same biological condition,
-and it has devised a number of functions for handling objects of the
+and it has devised a number of functions for handling objects of this
 class.
 Taking advantage of these functions, you can

  1. call genomic intervals with differential ChIP-seq signals between